-Date Learning goals Readings due Assignments due general disc conversatio setting the s begin to this development we will lay the theoretical cussion of the "ontology" on about the role technology stage for our more targete nk more carefully about that in recent decades, and a cal level, we will begin discussion, how to delimit a deceasion. of technology (i.e., what is tec gy has played in human cultued do conversation about alterna- ne sorts of trends and patterna- about what those trends might cussing the basics of a research rk for the course, beginning with a chnology) and moving into a re and in individual human lives, ate reality technologies.
-We will then as exhibited by technological V Week 1: What is Technology ?
+Date Learning goals Readings due Assignments due general disc conversatio setting the begin to thi developmen On a practic research qu Unit 1, Course Foundations: Technology, the Future, and Virtual Reality In this unit, we will lay the theoretical and philosophical groundwork for the course, beginning with a general discussion of the "ontology" of technology (i.e., what is technology) and moving into a conversation about the role technology has played in human culture and in individual human lives, setting the stage for our more targeted conversation about alternate reality technologies.
+We will then begin to think more carefully about the sorts of trends and patterns exhibited by technological development in recent decades, and about what those trends might mean for the future.
+On a practical level, we will begin discussing the basics of a research project, including how form a good research question, how to delimit a domain of inquiry, how to think about sources, and how to think about your audience. v Veek 1: What is Technology ?
 Jan.
-20 - Define course goals - Discuss/Review Syllabus - Introduce topic - Discussion: What is research?
+20 Define course goals Discuss/Review Syllabus Introduce topic Discussion: What is research?
 What is Technology?
 What is "future?"
-Why should philosophers care about VR? - Exercise 1 handed out Required: - Arthur, The Nature of Technology, Ch.
-1 (BB) - Southerland, Ivan E. "The Ultimate Display" - This syllabus Recommended: - Physics, Book II - Fassio, "How to Read Philosophy" (BB) - Philosophy of Technology (SEP) Come with questions about the syllabus and the course and thoughts about technology.
+Why should philosophers care about VR?
+Exercise 1 handed out Required: - Arthur, The Nature of Technology , Ch.
+1 (BB) - Southerland, Ivan E. "The Ultimate Display" - This syllabus Recommended: - Physics , Book II - Fassio, "How to Read Philosophy" (BB) - Philosophy of Technology (SEP) Come with questions about the syllabus and the course and thoughts about technology.
 Week 2: Wha t is Technology (cont.)?
 Wh at is "future?"
 Jan.
-27 - Aristotle on Nature and Technology - Exercise 2 handed out - Introduce Technology and Society Conference - What is research and how does it work? - What is the future?
-Required: - Aristotle, Physics, Book II (excerpts) - Schummer, "Aristotle on Technology and Nature" - Hertzfeldt, World of Tomorrow (on Viemo) Recommended: - Max, "How Humans are Shaping our Own - Exercise 1: Initial self-assessment (due)
+27 Aristotle on Nature and Technology Exercise 2 handed out Introduce Technology and Society Conference What is research and how does it work?
+What is the future?
+Required: - Aristotle, Physics, Book II (excerpts) - Schummer, "Aristotle on Technology and Nature" - Hertzfeldt, World of Tomorrow (on Viemo) Recommended: - Max, "How Humans are Shaping our Own Evolution" - Exercise 1: Initial self-assessment (due)